 I usually get a little sun-kissed (burned, that is) on my face and shoulders during long days outdoors.
 I tend to forget to apply sunscreen and when I bring mine it’s a soupy mess.
 Plus I love the convenience of a spray-on choice.
 I made some sun spray for this purpose.
 If you do some research online, you can see that certain oils have reported SPF properties.
 Essential oils such as Carrot Seed, Lavender, and Raspberry Seed Oil have been reported to have SPF, but if you do a little more digging, you may find that there are articles that show there is no scientific backing to prove these oils actually have SPF properties.
 Nonetheless, I am including my Sun Spray recipe if you are interested in giving it a whirl: 10 drops Carrot Seed oil, 8 drops Lavender, 1 tsp.
 Vodka (or emulsifier) and fill with water in a 2 oz. spray bottle and spray on skin frequently throughout the day.

 My personal opinion and experience have shown that when I apply coconut oil, carrot seed oil, and lavender to my face, I don’t personally burn.
 I usually don’t wear sunscreen though, because I am afraid of baking poison into my skin.
 I get regular skin checks and have not had trouble so far.
 These may not be results you get and may not be what you need.
 I have friends that FOR SURE need SPF 50 at a minimum on their skin.
 It really depends on genetics and how much time you spend in the sun.
 You are in luck, though – Young Living has not one, but TWO options for Mineral Sunscreen Lotion.
-They have an SPF 10 and an SPF 50, both of which are approved by the FDA.
+They have an SPF 50, both of which are approved by the FDA.

 After Sun Spray